noahmarro/tinyjam-starter/README.md

 npm run build
 ```

-Your static site waits patiently in the `dist` folder to be hosted
+Your static site waits patiently in the `dist` folder to be hosted!